Anand Giridharadas: The.Ink

-In June 2020, Giridharadas started the Substack newsletter The.Ink devoted to politics, culture, money and power.
+In June 2020, Giridharadas started the newsletter The.Ink devoted to politics, culture, money and power.
 Most posts are free, while paid subscribers gain exclusive access to live events and the occasional special post.

 Books

 India Calling (2011)

 In 2011, Giridharadas published his first book, India Calling: An Intimate Portrait of a Nation's Remaking.
 In it he discusses the increasing opportunities the Indian economy provides.
 He also delves into class issues, and has said, "in India, you're eternally a master and eternally a servant."

 In The Plain Dealer, Jo Gibson called the book "readable" and "intriguing" and Giridharadas "a marvelous journalist—intrepid, easy to like, curious."
 In a review for The New York Times, Gaiutra Bahadur wrote, "'India Calling' has what Hanif Kureishi once described as 'the sex of a syllogism.'
 Full-figured ideas animate every turn.
-So, simultaneously, does Giridharadas’s eye for contradiction.
-The combination both pleases us and makes us wary—distrustful of shapely ideas, including the author’s own."
+So, simultaneously, does Giridharadas's eye for contradiction.
+The combination both pleases us and makes us wary—distrustful of shapely ideas, including the author's own."

 The True American (2014)

-In 2014, W. W. Norton and Company published Giridharadas's The True American: Murder and Mercy in Texas.
-The book centers on executed murderer Mark Stroman and a survivor of one of his shootings, Rais Bhuiyan.
+In 2014, W. W. Norton and Company published Giridharadas's second book, The True American: Murder and Mercy in Texas.
+It centers on executed murderer Mark Stroman and a survivor of one of his shootings, Rais Bhuiyan.
 It explores Bhuiyan's forgiveness of Stroman and his campaign to save Stroman from capital punishment.
-At the time of the shootings, Stroman thought he was exacting revenge for the September 11, 2001 attacks, but his victims were immigrants from India, Pakistan and Bangladesh.
+At the time of the shootings, Stroman thought he was exacting revenge for the September 11, 2001, attacks, but his victims were immigrants from India, Pakistan and Bangladesh.

-In his review for The Washington Post, Eboo Patel wrote that the book "zooms out and illuminates the broader social context of the lives at the center" but that "while plumbing the depths of Bhuiyan’s Muslim heart, [Giridharadas] misses a wide-open opportunity to get to the heart of Islam."
+In his review for The Washington Post, Eboo Patel wrote that the book "zooms out and illuminates the broader social context of the lives at the center" but that "while plumbing the depths of Bhuiyan's Muslim heart, [Giridharadas] misses a wide-open opportunity to get to the heart of Islam."
 In The Wall Street Journal, Stephen Harrigan wrote that Giridharadas is "an enterprising and clear-eyed reporter and a generally smooth writer, though every 20 pages or so there appears a glistening chunk of linguistic gristle...
 But occasional maladroit phrases do no serious harm to his commanding narrative."